QuantumAli/QuantumAli/README.md

 Here are some ideas to get you started:

-- 🔭 Working on creating my own AI Robot with Teleop capabilities
+- 🔭 Working on AI -- Releasing by October of this year
-- 🌱 I’m currently learning Robotics
+- 🌱 I’m currently learning on creating my own AI Robot with Teleop capabilities
 - 💬 Ask me about anything Quantum / AI or even the merger between the two
 - 📫 How to reach me: Through LinkedIn